 Why is Chicago “The City of the Big Shoulders?”

 Chicago has a ton of nicknames.
 Many people still call it the Windy City, due to the storms that blow through the metropolitan area throughout the year.

 In the past, it was called The City of the Big Shoulders because it used to have immense significance during the Industrial Revolution and the age of manufacturing in the United States.
 While it’s still an important city, its significance has decreased and not many people call it that anymore.

 What does moving to Chicago feel like?

-Chicago is the largest city in the Midwest and is very clean compared to New York and very nice compared Los Angeles.
+Chicago is the largest city in the Midwest and is very clean compared to New York and very nice compared to Los Angeles.
 Despite these, the city is still humble.
-The public transportation is simple; there are good jobs and much diversity.
+Public transportation is simple; there are good jobs and much diversity.
 This is why moving to Chicago is a beautiful option to consider to those planning to move.